birdandhike.com logo

 General: Buffalobur Nightshade (Solanum rostratum) is a nasty, spiny weed that does not belong in the Mojave Desert.
 It is recognized by the yellow, or yellow and white, flowers that have fused petals and the deeply lobed leaves, In addition there are five stamens, but four are short and straight, and one is long and curved.

-Buffalobur Nightshade is a common weed in the midwestern US and in coastal and central valleys of California; it is not expected in the Mojave Desert.
+Buffalobur Nightshade is a common weed in the Midwestern US and in coastal and central valleys of California; it is not expected in the Mojave Desert.

 Family: Nightshade (Solanaceae).